shaneholloman/zensical-docs/docs/customization.md

 ## Extending the theme

+!!! info "Template caching"

+    Zensical caches theme templates for performance reasons.
+If you make changes to your templates or partials, you need to clear the cache in order to see your changes reflected when running the preview server:

+    ```
+    zensical build --clean
+    ```

+    This is a temporary limitation that will be fixed in a future release.
+Subscribe to #103 to get notified.

 Zensical uses [MiniJinja], a Rust-based template engine inspired by Python’s popular [Jinja] system, to render the HTML structure of your site – including the header, footer, and navigation sidebars.
 It rendered the entire scaffold